Is ear candling safe?

 Ear candling case studies

-A patient followed up with her doctor after a session of ear candling and found a large piece of candle wax lodged in her ear canal that had been causing hearing problems.
-The patient told her doctor that the candling practitioner had burned their hand on the candle and dripped candle wax into the patient’s ear during the session.
-The patient had the candle wax removed from her ear while under anesthesia, but she still suffered from mild hearing loss in her right ear that hadn’t improved by her follow-up appointment one month later.
-[1]
+A scientific article on the risks and efficacy of ear candling shared a case study of ear candling with a complication.1 The article shares that a patient followed up with her doctor after a session of ear candling, which had resulted in hearing problems.
+The patient told her doctor that the candling practitioner had burned herself while trying to remove the candle, which caused candle wax to drip into the patient’s ear canal.
+The patient was referred to an ENT, who found a large piece of candle wax lodged in her ear canal, as well as a small perforation in the tympanic membrane (eardrum) of that ear.
+The patient had the candle wax removed from her ear while under anesthesia, but she still suffered from the perforated tympanic membrane and mild conductive hearing loss in her ear that hadn’t improved by her follow-up appointment one month later.

-In one study about ear candling, 122 doctors from the Northwest Academy of Otolaryngology-Head and Neck Surgery were surveyed about their patients and ear candling.
-40 doctors reported having patients that admitted to using ear candling, and 20 doctors reported having treated patients with injuries that resulted from ear candling.
-[2]
+And this isn’t an uncommon situation.
+In a survey about ear candling, 122 doctors from the Northwest Academy of Otolaryngology-Head and Neck Surgery were asked about their patients and ear candling.4 40 doctors reported having patients who admitted to using ear candling, and 20 doctors reported having treated patients with injuries that resulted from ear candling.

 Other ear cleaning tools to avoid

-The safest way to clean your ears is to have a doctor or ENT specialist do it for you.
-Most tools that are commonly used to clean ears can damage your ear drums and push earwax further into your ears.
-If you insist on cleaning your ears, avoid using the following tools:
+Most tools that are commonly used to clean ears at home can damage your eardrums and push earwax further into your ears.
+Avoid using the following tools to clean your ears:

 Your ears are self-cleaning and don’t typically need to be cleaned.
 Certain types of eardrops can be used to clean ears with the approval of a doctor.